 To better understand the performance of the ECAs in full modules, one cell-shingled modules (mini-modules) and 1-meter long string modules were assembled.
 With the mini-modules, a study was conducted to determine the amount of material needed to obtain a high-efficiency module.
 Assembly of the modules and mini-modules were carried out with the Applied Materials tool [3].
-The application of the ECA to the silver busbar of the cell was achieved via screenprinting.
-As reference mini-modules for both ECAs where the material was applied via dispensing.
+The application of the ECA to the silver busbar of the cell was achieved via screen-printing.
+This is in comparison to reference mini-modules for the two ECAs where the material was applied via dispensing.
 Details of the assembly are described in Table 2.

-The mini-modules were build up out of five shingles (single cell module).
-For these single-cell modules, monocrystalline PERC solar cells of engineering grade quality were used.
+The mini-modules (single cell-modules) were build up out of five shingles (single cell module).
+For the single-cell modules, monocrystalline PERC solar cells of engineering grade quality were used.
 These cells were sorted by efficiency in 0,1% bins to relate the observed changes to the varied parameters and not to the cell variances.
-For bussing the string, a SnPb-coated Cu-ribbon was used, and the ribbon attach was done with ECA-A. For comparison, ribbons for two mini-modules were also soldered.
+For bussing the string, a SnPb/Cu-ribbon was used, and the ribbon attach was done with ECA-A. For comparison, ribbons for two mini-modules were also soldered.
 Shingle attach was carried out with ECA-A or ECA-B. The amount of ECA was varied between the different mini-modules by the number of printed pads.
 All pads were 350 μ m wide by 5 mm long and the different pads were evenly distributed over the full length of the shingle.
 Overlap of the shingles was 1.8 mm.
 The ECA curing temperature was 150°C.

 Modules built up out of 1-meter long strings of 40 shingles (string modules) were assembled in the same manner as the single-cell modules, but different PERC solar cells were printed and cut in six shingles.
-For bussing these strings, the SnPb-coated Cu-ribbons were not interconnected by means of a conductive adhesive but were soldered.
+For bussing these strings, the SnPb/Cu-ribbons were not interconnected by means of a conductive adhesive but were soldered.
 For the cell-to-cell attachment, twelve pads per shingle were printed in groups of four close to each other.
-The pads were 750 μ m wide by 4 mm long.
-Overlap of shingles was 1.5 mm.
-The ECA curing temperature was 150°C. For all assemblies, EVA was used as an encapsulant to attach the cells to as well the glass as the backsheet.
+The pads were 750 μ m wide by 4mm long.